Kopano-dev/kopano-core/doc/Database_structure.md

 ## deferredupdate

-Is a per-folder list of changes to tproperties that haven't been written to tproperties yet (for performance reasons)
+Is a per-folder list of changes to tproperties that have not been written to tproperties yet (for performance reasons)

 ## hierarchy